Scalable LinUCB: Low-Rank Design Matrix Updates for Recommenders with Large Action Spaces

-This experiment compares the performance of the CBSCFD and PSI-LinUCB algorithms across multiple datasets.
-In the original CBSCFD method, a shared design matrix \( A \) is used for all arms, which does not allow personalization.
-We extend this approach by training a separate matrix \( A_a \) for each arm \( a \), as proposed in \cite{li2010contextual}.

-CBSCFD supports only rank-1 updates, where a single context arrives at each time step, while PSI-LinUCB generalizes to batch updates.
+This experiment compares PSI-LinUCB with CBSCFD, CBRAP and DBSLinUCB across multiple datasets.
+In the original methods, a shared design matrix $A_{t}$ is used for all arms; we extend this by training a separate matrix $A_{t,a}$ for each arm $a$, as proposed in \cite{li2010contextual}.
+Additionally, CBSCFD and CBRAP support only rank-1 updates, while PSI-LinUCB generalizes to batch updates.
 The experiment follows the setup described in~\Cref{exp:dev}, for full details see~\Cref{appendix:tuning} in Appendix.